mcrmonkey/bash-my-gcp/README.md

 * `<gcloud_account>` - The account you want to use with the project.
 This account will be tested against the project as its added.
 * `<project_name>` - The project name

+**Note**
+This command has recently changed from `gcp-create` to be more consistent with the zsh changes

 ### Console operations